 - Honoring community and country

 - Learning to lead self, to lead others, and to be a positive and productive team member

-Coast Guard JROTC instills in cadets a deep appreciation for the Coast Guard and our nation, as captured in our program tagline, "Developing Service-Minded Citizens".
+Coast Guard JROTC instills in cadets a deep appreciation for the Coast Guard and our nation.
 Whether gradates go on to serve in the Coast Guard, another military branch, or pursue any other life path, they will develop attitudes, knowledge, and skills to help them be more prepared for tomorrow's challenges.

 View our program brochure here .